There are quite a few myths and misunderstandings out there about environmental toxins and non-toxic living.

 #10: You can live a 100% non-toxic lifestyle.

 No. I’m sorry.
 There are a lot of toxins we can’t avoid.
-There is all kinds of toxicants in the air that we can’t help but breathe in.
+There are all kinds of toxicants in the air that we can’t help but breathe in.
 There is stuff in the water that we can’t always filter out (like if we ever want to eat at a restaurant).
 We may not always be able to 100% avoid plastic simply because of the way our society is set up.
 PFAS contamination is everywhere—even in products where it wasn’t added intentionally.

 In my opinion, this is why it’s important to do what we can control.
 And although that might not be everything, there is a LOT we can do!
 We can stop using things like candles, air freshener sprays, and nail polish.
 (Or at least use non-toxic alternatives.)
 We can switch to non-toxic cleaning products.
 We can filter our indoor air and water.
 We can use glass instead of plastic to store our food.
 As the more expensive products in our home (like mattresses) start to wear down and need replaced, we can start to replace them with healthier alternatives.